iWanFlagz/CDDC-2021-Writeup/A malicious puzzle/Shifting.md

     <img src="screenshots/Shifting-1.png" style="width:70%; border: 0.8px solid black" caption="Output of ida-free" /><br/>
 </p>

-We can get the full flag by navigating to its address
+We can get the full flag by navigating to its address.

 <p align="center">
     <img src="screenshots/Shifting-2.png" style="width:70%; border: 0.8px solid black" caption="Output of ida-free" /><br/>
 </p>

 Looking at the number, we noticed some pattern:
-1072 / 16 = 67 (which is C in ascii), 1088 / 16 = 68 (which is D ascii)
+1072 / 16 = 67 (which is C in ascii), 1088 / 16 = 68 (which is D in ascii)

 So, the first four number is CDDC.